 National Day of Racial Healing

-Tuesday, January 17, 2023 is WSU’s inaugural National Day of Racial Healing
+January 16, 2024 is WSU’s second annual National Day of Racial Healing

 “Racial healing is at the heart of racial equity.
 Racism affects all of us, whether we are aware of it or not.
 It affects our ability to know, relate to and value one another.
 Embedded in every one of our systems, racism is one of the biggest obstacles to solving the challenges we face in our communities.

 Creating a brighter future starts with racial healing – a process that restores individuals and communities to wholeness.
 It’s about bringing communities together; building relationships based on truth-telling, trust and mutual respect; and laying the groundwork to take transformative action together.”